 Finding a Job as a Teen in Pennsylvania

-You can get a job when you’re as young as 14 years old in Pennsylvania.
-However, any individual under age 18 must secure a work permit from their school district.
+You can get a job when you’re as young as 14 years old in Pennsylvania, though you may be wondering where you can get work.
+Any individual under age 18 must secure a work permit from their school district.
 You can get the permit before you apply for a job, but the school can revoke a permit if certain academic standards are not met.
 Minors under age 16 also must have their parents sign off to give them permission to take the job and complete certain duties.

 The state does put some restrictions on the number of hours children can work and what types of jobs they can perform.
 You’ll find rules in place for minors who want to work at: